 Backup LANCOM R &S®Unified Firewalls

-the second se older LCOS FX installation now.
+You can upload a backup of an Without Backup" button below older LCOS FX installation now.
 The firewall will reboot a to skip this step and continue the wizard. afterwards.
 Click the "Continue

 Backup File Select

 File type: .bak, .gp

 Backup Password

 Restore Backup and Reboot

-Cancel Wizard l Continue Without Backup
+Cancel Wizard Continue Without Backup